 The terms of the Stock Plan provide that time-vested unvested equity awards, including awards held by the continuing NEOs, vest upon a change in control unless a replacement award is provided.
 Any replacement award will vest immediately if, within a two-year period following a change in control, a plan participant is terminated without cause or leaves for good reason.
-Performance-based stock awards will be converted to time-vested stock awards upon a change in control under the following terms: (i) if 50% or more of the performance period has been completed as of the date on which the change in control has occurred, then the number of shares or the value of the award will be based on actual performance completed as of the date of the change in control; or (ii) if less than 50% of the performance period has been completed as of the date on which the change in control has occurred, then the number of shares or the value of the award will be based on the target number or value.
+Performance-based stock awards will be converted to time-vested stock awards upon a change in control under the following terms: (i) if 50% or more of the performance period has been completed as of the date on which the change in control has occurred, then the number of shares or the value of the award will be based on actual performance completed as of the date of the change in control if less than 50% of the performance period has been completed as of the date on which the change of the award will be based on actual performance completed as of the date on which the change in control has occurred, then the number of shares or the value of the award will be based on actual performance completed as of the date on which the change in control has occurred, then the change in control has occurred, then the number of shares or the value of the award will be based on the target number or value.
 If approved by the Compensation Committee, participants, including the NEOs, may elect to receive a cash settlement in lieu of the payment of the purchase prices for shares underlying options or stock appreciation rights or shares under RSUs, in each case calculated as described in the Stock Plan.